Operational Resilience Series

 How will the exercise be conducted?

-The Communications Disruption Exercise will challenge organizations to test their resilience against communications disruptions, refine contingency plans, and share best practices during a panel-led discussion.
+Exercises challenge organizations to test their resilience against communications disruptions, refine contingency plans, and share best practices during a panel-led discussion.
 Participants are polled anonymously.
 The crowdsourced responses are discussed by the panel, analyzed, and later captured in an after-action report.
-Participants will further their strategic understanding of service dependencies and their organization’s ability to adapt and maintain operations.
+Participants further their strategic understanding of service dependencies and their organization’s ability to adapt and maintain operations.

 Do I need to prepare anything in advance?